Budgeting

 (Source: Deloitte)

-For example, high-end brands can use this information to determine which demographics are more likely to purchase their products or services during the holiday season.
+High-end brands can leverage this data to pinpoint which demographics are most likely to purchase their products or services during the holiday season.

 In 2021, 11.5% of Americans planned on not spending anything during the holiday season.